hintguru/infotech/README.md

-# Amazon Clone
+# Infotech

-I am clone Amazon using react for learn it well and explore something new.
+I am made website using bootstrap for learn it well and explore something new.

 ## Authors